Born 1836 – Boston, MA Died 1908 – Stockbridge, MA

 By 1894, James started pumping water out of the Massachusetts Hill mine and realized he would need a huge power plant.
 He needed the help of a man who had training in both civil and mining engineering.
 James and Arthur D. Foote were not just brothers-in-law; they had worked together at a couple of mines as they both traveled about the West.
 James knew that Arthur had the skills and background that he needed, so he hired Arthur.
 The new power plant and innovative pumping system were completed in 1895.
 In 1896, R.R.
 Roberts, the superintendent of the North Star Mine, retired.
 James appointed Arthur to that position, with enthusiastic support from the company Board of Directors.

 James continued to make acquisitions and grow the North Star Mine.
 By the early 1900s, the mine was doing well and James wanted a large home that could serve as both the home for the superintendent’s family and an entertainment/hospitality center for the mine.
-He commissioned newly-certified architect Julia Morgan to design the North Star House.
+He commissioned newly-licensed architect Julia Morgan to design the North Star House.
 It was completed in 1905 and the Footes moved in that fall.

 James died in 1908 at his summer home in Stockbridge, MA.
 He was survived by his wife Mary and three children: daughters Marian and Eleanor, and son William (Billy).
-George B. Agnew replaced James as President of the North Star Mine Company, and his son, Billy Hague, became Managing Director.
+George B. Agnew replaced James as President of the North Star Mine Company, and James’ son, Billy Hague, became Managing Director.

 James Hague used his engineering and business experience to expand the North Star Mine and make it one of the most productive gold mines in California.
 He left a legacy in the mining world and was an important driving force for the success of the mine.